 An inventory SOP document, including data management systems and processes and QA/QC procedures, must be developed according to the requirements of this methodology (section 4.2.2).
 These systems, processes, and procedures are subject to validation and subsequent verifications.
-Use or adaptation of SOPs already applied in national forest monitoring, available from published handbooks, or the IPCC GPG LULUCF 2003 is recommended.
+Use or adaptation of SOPs already applied in national forest monitoring systems such as the USDA FIA program, available from published handbooks, or the IPCC GPG LULUCF 2003 is recommended.
+A stratification SOP document must also be developed (section 3).